emehrkay/GoSineSim/README.md

 ### Benchmarks

-I wrote a very simple benchmarking suite in python `bench.py` that simulates what it would be like to compare a random sampling of items from another language's system calling method.
+I wrote a very simple benchmarking suite in python `bench.py` that simulates what it would be like to compare a random sampling of items from python's system call method.

 The file creates 100,000 items which can contain between 5 and 15 entries.
 It then chunks the items into groups of 100, 1000, 5000... up to 100k.
-As you can see a comparison of less than ~5k items can be done in realtime.
+As you can see from the results below, a comparison of less than ~5k items can be done in realtime.

 My specs are: macOS, 2.5 Core i5, 16GB 1600 DDR3, and an SSD